mehrdaad/Hardcore_OSINT_Rec/README.md

  ## Tor
  - [OSINT Tor](https://oint.ctrlbox.com/) - OSINT Tor
  - [OnionScan](https://onionscan.org/) - OnionScan is a free and open source tool for investigating the Dark Web.
+ - [Exonerator](https://exonerator.torproject.org/) - Enter an IP address and date to find out whether that address was used as a Tor relay.

  ## Twiiter
  - [Tweet-tivist](http://www.tweetarchivist.com) - Powerful, Affordable Twitter Analytics